pzhaonet/pzhao/content/home/unclassified.en.md

   ![pinyin](http://cranlogs.r-pkg.org/badges/grand-total/pinyin)
 - GaFiR ([docs](https://www.bayceer.uni-bayreuth.de/mm/de/software/software/software_dl.php?id_obj=124194)): A user-friendly open source package for filling data gaps in turbulent flux observations of evapotranspiration and carbon dioxide.
 - MSEF ([docs](https://epub.uni-bayreuth.de/1759/)): A new multi-step error filter in addition to the quality checks implemented in the TK3-software or any other eddycovariance software package.
+- OutlierFlag ([docs](http://meteothink.org/products/outlierflag.html), [BitBucket](https://bitbucket.org/yaqiang/outlierflag)): A standalone desktop program as well as a toolbox application in MeteoInfoLab for outlier check in scientific datasets.
+Written in Java.